craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Timeline.md

 title: Darwine births new forms.
 content:

-[[Darwine Evon]] of the [[Beasts Righteous]] creates humanoid-sentient life from the fauna of the [[Great Quillbuck Jungle]] - most notably the Tabaxi and Kenku - in an attempt to raise a defensive army.
+[[Darwine Evon]] of the [[Beasts Righteous]] creates humanoid-sentient life from the fauna of the [[Great Quillbuck Jungle]] - most notably the Tabaxi and Kenku - in an attempt to raise a defensive army for the Quillbuck Jungle.

 date: 072AF
 title: Simonson make Peace.